day8/re-frame/docs/clojurescript.md

 > Many Thanks!

-Are you new to ClojureScript, and do you need a quick primer?
+Are you new to ClojureScript?
+This page will teach you to *read*  Clojure in 30 minutes.

-If so, this page will teach you how to *read*  Clojure in 30 minutes.
-Specifically, I want you to be able to read and understand the Reagent and re-frame code.
-Writing is not important yet but there is some live coding on this page.
+Specifically, it will teach you how to *read* Reagent and re-frame code.
+Learning to *write* ClojureScript is a bigger skill, which is not really our focus here, but there is interactive, live coding on this page to help the learning.
+So, you'll be writing too.

+## Why?

-ClojureScript is a modern Lisp.
-Alan Kay once descibed Lisp as "Maxwell's equations of software".
+ClojureScript is a modern LISP.
+Alan Kay once descibed LISP as "Maxwell's equations of software".
-Paul Graham believed Lisp was a competitive advantage for his startup.
+Paul Graham believed LISP was a competitive advantage for his startup.
 Dijkstra wrote glowingly of it.
 For 50 years,
 some of the finest minds in software have admired it, used it and refined it.
 It is a foliated masterpiece.

 As the owner of a company which develops software products, I believe ClojureScript gives us a competitive edge.
 As a programmer, I feel like it has provided me with excellent, nourishing brain food.
 It is a stable, productive place, with little churn.

-In contrast, I look across to the Javascript landscape and I see cruel and unusual punishment.
+In contrast, I look across
+to the Javascript landscape and I see cruel and unusual punishment.
+Worse, nothing over in that washing machine makes me a better developer.
+On the other hand, learning LISP will make you better developer forever, even if you aren't using LISP.

 So, 30 mins ...

 ## Simple Data Literals

-I have good news.
-You are going to be shocked and delighted at the simplicity of the syntax.
+I have good news: you are going to be surprised and delighted at the simplicity of the syntax.

 |   Type       |   Example                           |   Comment            |